 5. Only the blank white cells of the template in Annex XXII shall be completed.

-6. The section of the maturity ladder template entitled ‘Outflows and inflows’ shall cover future contractual cash flows from all on- and off- balance sheet items.
+6 The section of the maturity ladder template entitled ‘Outflows and inflows’ shall cover future contractual cash flows from all on- and off- balance sheet items.
 Only outflows and inflows pursuant to contracts valid at the reporting date shall be reported.
+Interest outflows and inflows from all on and off balance sheet instruments other than guarantees shall be included in all relevant items of the ‘outflows’ and ‘inflows’ sections, in the corresponding time bucket where they fall due.
+Payments and receipts of interest that fall due after 5 years from the reporting reference date shall be excluded from the maturity ladder.

 7. The section of the maturity ladder template entitled ‘Counterbalancing capacity’ shall represent the stock of unencumbered assets or other funding sources which are legally and practically available to the institution at the reporting date to cover potential contractual gaps.
 Only outflows and inflows pursuant to contracts existing at the reporting date shall be reported.

 8. Cash outflows and inflows in the respective sections ‘outflows’ and ‘inflows’ shall be reported on a gross basis with a positive sign.
 Amounts due to be paid and received shall be reported respectively in the outflow and inflow sections.